corbynkwan/calorie-tracker/README.md

   Search Engine: The search engine for the app is built using a framework called TypeSense - this allows us to provide a quick search experience with typo tolerance.
 TypeSense runs as a separate process on the server and provides an API for our app to communicate with it.
-Whenever new documents are added to the searchable collection (Restaurants) in our MongoDB database, it triggers a function on our backend to send relevant parts of the new documents to TypeSense.
+When new documents are added to the searchable collection (Restaurants) in our MongoDB database, relevant parts of these documents get synced with TypeSense.
-TypeSense then indexes this data and stores it in a cache for a faster response time..
+TypeSense then indexes this data and stores it in a cache for a faster response time.
 The frontend directly sends a GET request to the TypeSense API when the user performs a search on the UI and fetches the results.

 <h3>Corbyn</h3>